 For the Diversity Edge, you will need a 100 hours that must include a combination of international and domestic diversity (a minimum of at least 20 hours in each area).

 Movies only count if there is a formal discussion afterwards.

 You can log 30 hours for language classes, including sign language.

 Possible Citizenship or Diversity (International) Edge Hours

 Interested in volunteering or studying abroad?
-Check out what trips are being offered now.
+Check out what projects are being offered now.